-- AGRIFLUTM / AGGRIPAL® are for the general public, are latex and thimerosal free and contains surface antigens of this year's influenza A and B virus strains, sodium chloride, potassium chloride, potassium dihydrogen phosphate, disodium phosphate dihydrate, magnesium chloride, calcium chloride, and may contain traces of neomycin, kanamycin, egg proteins, ovalbumin, formaldehyde, polysorbate 80 or cetyltrimethylammonium bromide, barium and citrates.
+- AGRIFLUTM is latex and thimerosal free and contains surface antigens of this year's influenza A and B viral strains, sodium chloride, potassium chloride, potassium dihydrogen phosphate, disodium phosphate dihydrate, magnesium chloride hexahydrate, calcium chloride hexahydrate, and may contain residual traces of neomycin, kanamycin, egg proteins, (ovalbumin), formaldehyde, polysorbate 80 or cetyltrimethylammonium bromide, barium and citrates.

-- VAXIGRIP is for the general public, is latex free and contains surface antigens of this year's influenza A and B virus strains, sodium phosphate buffered isotonic sodium chloride solution, formaldehyde, Triton® X-100 and trace amounts of sucrose and neomycin.
+- VAXIGRIP®/FLUZONE® is latex free and contains surface antigens of this year's influenza A and B viral strains, sodium phosphate buffered isotonic sodium chloride solution, formaldehyde a Triton® X-100 and trace amounts of egg protein, sucrose and neomycin.
 Thimerosal is added as a preservative.

-- FLUVIRAL® / FLULAVAL® is for the general public, is latex and antibiotic free and contains surface antigens of this year's influenza A and B virus strains, sodium chloride, potassium chloride, disodium hydrogen phosphate heptahydrate, potassium dihydrogen phosphate, water for injection, trace residual amounts of egg proteins, formaldehyde, sodium deoxycholate and sucrose.
+- FLUVIRAL® is latex and antibiotic free and contains surface antigens of this year's influenza A and B viral strains, sodium chloride, potassium chloride, disodium hydrogen phosphate heptahydrate, potassium dihydrogen phosphate and water for injection, α-tocopheryl hydrogen succinate, polysorbate 80.
+It may also contain residual amounts of egg proteins (ovalbumin), sodium deoxycholate, ethanol, formaldehyde and sucrose from the manufacturing process.
 Thimerosal is added as a preservative.

-- and monitor how well vaccines work in preventing vaccine preventable diseases.
+- Monitor how well vaccines work in preventing vaccine preventable diseases.